adobe-apiplatform/api-gateway-cachemanager/README.md

 Status
 ======

-This library is still under active development and is NOT YET production ready.
+This library is under development and is considered production ready.

 Synopsis
 ========